ABOUT RIDDELLS CREEK PRIMARY SCHOOL

 Riddells Creek Primary School strives to provide personalised learning experiences that develop each student‘s skills, knowledge and character.
 There is a strong focus on whole school improvement driven by rigour, consistency and teamwork.
 The key values are confidence, commitment, persistence, cooperation and respect.
 Student relationships and social skills are enhanced by the “You Can Do It!” and Berry Street programs as well as the use of a restorative framework in dealing with conflict.

-Emphasis is placed on Literacy, Numeracy, Science and History, but we also provide a broad spectrum across the curriculum encompassing, Art, Music, Sport, Physical Education and Technology.
-We offer a wide range of enrichment programs including instrumental music, chess, student leadership, choir, Active After School Programs, visiting artists and gardening club and an Out of School Hours Care Program, before and after school.
+Emphasis is placed on Literacy, Numeracy, Science and History, but we also provide a broad spectrum across the curriculum encompassing Auslan, Art, Drama, Music, Sport, Physical Education and Technology.
+We value our Stephanie Alexander Kitchen garden Program offered in years 3 & 4 and the expanded palette and food appreciation it offers our students.
+We offer a wide range of enrichment programs including instrumental music, chess, student leadership, choir and an Out of School Hours Care Program, before and after school.
 Transition into the school, across the school and into secondary school is a major focus.

 RCPS strives for our students to become curious, creative, motivated and inquiring learners through the provision of a wide range of learning choices and exemplary teaching.
 Students will clearly understand their role in the learning process and will negotiate how they might best achieve the educational goals appropriate to their stage of learning.
 This will enable them to demonstrate their understanding, knowledge and skills to the best of their abilities in a personalised and positive learning culture.